Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Experiment Design

-where $AP_c$ is the average precision for class $c$ and $nc$ is the number of classes. $AP$ is the area under the precision-recall curve $p(r)$ that is calculated as $\int_{0}^{1} p(r) dr$.
+\textbf{\textit{Mean Average Precision (\map)}} is a metric for evaluating the accuracy of object detectors~\cite{everingham2010pascal} and is calculated as: where $AP_c$ is the average precision for class $c$ and $nc$ is the number of classes. $AP$ is the area under the precision-recall curve $p(r)$ that is calculated as $\int_{0}^{1} p(r) dr$.
 For object detection tasks, precision measures how accurate the predictions are and is calculated as the number of true positives divided by the number of all detected objects, while recall measures how good the model is at recalling classes and is defined as the number of true positives divided by the number of all ground-truth objects.
 True positives are determined based on Intersection over Union (IoU), which quantifies how close the predicted and ground-truth bounding boxes are by taking the ratio between the area of intersection and the area of the union of the predicted and ground-truth boxes: $IoU=(A_{P}\cap A_{G})/(A_{P}\cup A_{G})$, where $A_{P}$ and $A_{G}$ are the area of the predicted and ground-truth boxes, respectively.
-Then, if the IoU of the predicted and true boxes is greater than a threshold $t$ and the object is correctly classified, they are considered a match and therefore a true positive.
-We set $t$ to 0.5, commonly used for object detection~\cite{catak2021prediction}.
+Then, if the IoU of the predicted and true boxes is greater than a threshold and the object is correctly classified, they are considered a match and therefore a true positive.
+We set the threshold to 0.5, commonly used for object detection~\cite{catak2021prediction}. \looseness=-1

 \textbf{\textit{UQ Metrics (\uqms{s})}} are the UQ metrics defined in Section~\ref{subsec:uqmetrics}, which includes \vr, \se, \mi, \tv, and \ps.